Emory, Texas

 Emory is a city in Rains County, Texas, United States.
-The population was 1,239 at the 2010 census.
+As of the 2020 census, Emory had a population of 1,251.
 It is the county seat of Rains County.
 Previously known as Springville, the city and county are named after Emory Rains, who was a legislator from the area.
 Rains was the author of the Homestead Law of Texas, which was later used as a model for the protection of homesteads throughout the United States.
 Special legislation passed to create Rains County called for the citizens to vote on the location of the county seat and for that selected town to be named Emory.

 Geography

-According to the United States Census Bureau, the city has a total area of 1.98 sq miles, of which 1.96 sq miles is land and 0.02 sq mile is water.
+According to the United States Census Bureau, the city has a total area of 1.98 sqmi, of which 0.02 sq mi is covered by water.

 Emory is located between two of Texas' most popular lakes: Lake Tawakoni to its west and Lake Fork Reservoir to its east.

 The climate in this area is characterized by hot, humid summers and generally mild to cool winters.
-According to the Köppen Climate Classification system, Emory has a humid subtropical climate, abbreviated "Cfa" on climate maps.
+According to the Köppen climate classification, Emory has a humid subtropical climate, Cfa on climate maps.